michaelpalumbo/artstar/README.md

 ```shell
 cd
 ```
-Then drag the folder into terminal.
+Then drag the folder directly onto the terminal window and release the mouse button.
 The terminal command should now display:
 ```shell
 cd /Users/username/path/to/artstar/
 ```
-hit enter.
+(or you can type it out by hand) hit enter.
 Now everything we do in terminal will be done from within this folder.

 ### Windows: